Degree – Master of Science in Agriculture, MS

 The Graduate Record Examination (GRE) General Test is the official standardized test required for admission to the Master of Science in Agriculture.
 WAIVED

 The curriculum for the Master of Science in Agriculture in Animal Science requires 33 credit hours of coursework and a thesis for degree completion.
 An oral defense of the thesis is required for progression to degree completion.
 Students complete 21 hours of required core credits and 12 hours of required course credits.

 Graduation expectations require the following:

 - A minimum of 27 credit hours of graduate instruction must be completed in residence at Alcorn State University

 - Earn no more than two Cs in coursework

-- Write an acceptable non-thesis proposal
+- Write an acceptable thesis and defend it orally

 - Official transcripts on file for all transfer credits accepted by the University